Sky Fox (mythology): History

 In Taiping Guangji, the Sky Foxes, despite being considered divine beings, often cause trouble in the human world and are ultimately subdued by Taoist priests.
 However, due to their status as celestial emissaries, they are spared from execution.
 Instead of being killed, the Sky Foxes are typically beaten or exiled to foreign lands as punishment.
 One such Sky Fox, Liu Cheng (劉成), was banished to the ancient Korean kingdom of Silla after causing chaos in China.
 According to legend, the people of Silla came to revere and worship this Sky Fox as a deity.
 This tale is later cited in a much later Korean poetry collection known as Heeamjip (希庵集).

-The kumiho that appears in the Joseon-era novel Jeon Woo-chi also shares characteristics of the Sky Fox.
-Like the Sky Fox, the kumiho possesses nine tails and golden fur, carries the Sky Fox’s signature item known as the Cheonseo("sky book"), and attempts to escape to the heavens.
+The Korean kumiho that appears in the Joseon-era novel Jeon Woo-chi also shares characteristics of the Sky Fox.
+Like the Sky Fox, the kumiho possesses nine tails and golden fur, carries the Sky Fox’s signature item known as the Cheonseo ("sky book"), and attempts to escape to the heavens.
 In traditional Chinese Sky Fox legends, humans who try to seize the Cheonseo from the Sky Fox often meet fatal or unfortunate ends.
 However, Jeon Woo-chi subverts this narrative: the protagonist, Jeon Woo-chi, successfully steals the Cheonseo and masters the magical techniques recorded within it.

 Furthermore, at the first ridge of the Fushimi Inari-taisha, a male fox by the name of Osugi (小薄) is worshipped as Suehiro Daijin (末廣大神), however, these foxes are always the divine messengers of Inari Ōkami, and not Inari Ōkami himself.

 In Ojika, Nagasaki, the tenko is a type of spirit possession, and it is said that those who are possessed by it have a divination ability that is always correct, and is thus a divine spiritual power.